Please note that images above may contain product not included with purchase.

 Our long range wireless enterprise series sensors are an easy to use and reliable start to any data aggregation application.
 This video will demonstrate how they work, what they do, and how to use them.

-Introducing NCD’s Long Range IoT Wireless Impact Detection Sensor, boasting up to a 28 Mile range using a wireless mesh networking architecture.
-It incorporates a STMicro LIS3DH acceleration sensor for measuring acceleration changes.
-Utilizing the interrupt feature of this sensor, it is able to minimize power consumption by making most of the components go to sleep while waiting for the interrupt from the sensor.
+Introducing NCD’s Long Range IoT Wireless Impact Detection Sensor, boasting up to a 2 Mile range using a wireless mesh networking architecture.
+This device incorporates a precision acceleration sensor for measuring acceleration changes.
+Utilizing the interrupt feature of this sensor, it is able to minimize power consumption by waiting for the interrupt from the sensor.

-User can configure the Impact Detection condition (interrupt settings) using the configuration mode as well as configure acceleration range, data rate, interrupt duration and interrupt threshold.
+Configure the Impact Detection condition (interrupt settings) using configuration mode.
+This impact detector offers many configuration parameters, including acceleration range, data rate, interrupt duration, and interrupt threshold.
 Interrupt duration is dependent upon data rate.
 It is the duration for which an interrupt condition has to hold to generate a system interrupt and initiate data transmission to a nearby receiver.
-Interrupt threshold is dependent upon acceleration range and it is the acceleration in g which if exceeded causes interrupt to fire.
-Note that the absolute value of actual g reading is compared with it therefore it works for both positive and negative acceleration exceeding threshold.
+Interrupt threshold is dependent upon acceleration range, and is the acceleration in g which (if exceeded) causes the interrupt to fire.
+Note the absolute value of actual g reading is compared, therefore it works for both positive and negative acceleration exceeding threshold.

 Powered by just 2 AA batteries and an operational lifetime of 300,000 wireless transmissions, a 10 years battery life can be expected depending on environmental conditions and the data transmission interval.
 Optionally, this sensor may be externally powered.